btarifi10/FundiStudyCoordinator/documentation/adrs/ADR 8 - Memberships Database Design.md

 We will set group_id to be a foreign key which references the [groups table](https://github.com/witseie-elen4010/2021-008-project/blob/main/documentation/adrs/ADR%205-%20Groups%20Database%20Design.md) to assist with the relational database concept of having one table describing one business relationship.

 ## Consequences:
-1. The table is designed in 3rd normal form covering one business concept thus thus enabling the elimination of redundant data , improves data quality and enables anomoly elimination for update,insert and delete.
+1. The table is designed in 3rd normal form covering one business concept thus enabling the elimination of redundant data , improves data quality and enables anomoly elimination for update,insert and delete.
 2. Reduced redundant data [improves overall performance.](https://www.educba.com/third-normal-form/)
 3. Increased complexity in database calls to determine if the current user is a member of a specific group.